 Cleaning your dog’s teeth is a good habit to get into.
 It’s important to avoid tooth decay, plague buildup and gum disease with preventative measures.
-These issues can easily lead to infection and other complications.
+These issues can lead to infection and other complications.

 Dental problems can develop as early as 2 or 3 years after birth.
 The good news is you don’t need to be an expert to care for your dog’s teeth.
 Careful cleaning of canine chompers has many benefits.

 Can I Clean My Dog’s Teeth?
 Answer: Yes, you should!

 Brush your dog’s teeth, especially their gums, with a special animal-formulated toothpaste at least 3 or 4 times per week.
-This will prevent periodontal disease which is a real headache because it requires lots of care.
-Do this while your dog is young to head off any issues before they develop.
-Prevention is key when it comes to dental hygiene.
+This will prevent periodontal disease.
+Do this while your pet is young to head off any issues before they develop.
+Prevention is key when it comes to doggie dental hygiene.